lz01/NAwhere/README.md

 The NAwhere function shows you where NA values are in your dataset.
-It takes a data.frame or a matrix of dimensions nxp as input and returns a plot of size nxp where each non-missing value is shown as a grey rectangle and each missing value is shown as a dark red rectangle
+It takes a data.frame or a matrix of dimensions nxp as input and returns a plot of size nxp, where each non-missing value is shown as a grey rectangle, and each missing value is shown as a dark red rectangle.

 It is useful to visualize easily which variables contain NAs, and wheteher these NA values are present in streaks, possibly indicating an